 What is a quality review?

 A quality review is conducted at least once every three years.
 It is the process of reviewing the quality of services delivered against the Quality Standards.
-The process includes a notification of a quality review, a site visit, an interim quality review report and a final quality review report.
+The process includes an onsite quality audit, a quality audit report and a performance report.

 Notification of quality review

-A quality review must include a site visit to the premises of the home service provider of the service.
-The Aged Care Quality and Safety Commissioner (Commissioner) will generally give the service written notification of the date or dates of the site visit to the premises of the home service provider.
-This will include a form of words for telling consumers and their nominated representatives about the site visit.
+A quality review includes a quality audit to the premises of the home service provider of the service.
+The Aged Care Quality and Safety Commissioner (Commissioner) will generally give the service written notification of the date or dates of the quality audit to the premises of the home service provider.
+This will include a form of words for telling consumers and their nominated representatives about the quality audit.

 If the Commissioner considers, on reasonable grounds, that the home service provider of the service is not complying with the Quality Standards, prior notification of the site visit is not required.